 How did you end up choosing triathlon?

-While I was playing basketball, I played forward, there were a number of athletes at the institute of Sport in Australia that were doing triathlon.
-I was intrigued and urged to race based on my speed and run skill.
+While I was playing basketball, I played forward, there were a number of athletes at the Institute of Sport in Australia that were doing triathlon.
+I was intrigued and urged to race based on my speed and running skill.

 Was it your goal from the beginning to become a pro triathlete?
 If not, how and when did you decide to give it a shot?

 I had some great success early on locally.
 I loved sport and this was a natural fit.
 I knew that the harder I worked the more I could advance.
 This I liked.
 Being short, I was overlooked in basketball even though I had this amazing work ethic.
 I liked being in control and initially dreamed of racing pro.

 Polar: What was your breakout race(s) that helped you decide to turn pro?
 Year?

 My breakout race that put me on this trajectory was Nice in 2005.
 It was a modified long course race and I won.
 It convinced me to stay focused on the longer races and really make some sacrifices to focus on the big IRONMAN 70.3 races.
 There are many that pushed to turn pro but this one convinced me of my new focus on long course and I have not looked back since.

 Can you rank the three sports from your strongest to weakest?